burakyuslu/CS458-Project-2/README.md

-# CS458-Project-2 TESTING
+# CS458-Project-2 MOBILE APPLICATION TESTING USING APPIUM
-Project 2 for CS 458: TESTING PART

 This branch (main-MobileTesting) includes the app apk generated from the android branch.
 One can generate the same apk using Android Studio using the code from the android branch of this repository.